Ashutoshrana434/Hospital-Emergency-Room-Analysis-Dashboard/README.md

 -----

-## 📊 Data Source
+## 💾 Dataset

-The analysis is based on a single CSV file:
+The analysis is based on a single CSV file containing anonymized patient records from the ER.

   * **File:** `Hospital ER_Data.csv`
-  * **Description:** This dataset contains anonymized patient records from the ER, including demographic information, admission details, wait times, satisfaction scores, and referral data.
-A detailed explanation of each field is available in the `Data Terminology.pdf` file.
+  * **Description:** This dataset contains patient records from the ER, including demographic information, admission details, wait times, satisfaction scores, and referral data.
+A detailed explanation of each field is available in the **`Data Terminology.pdf`** file.

 -----